cbayet/PoolSprayer/README.md

 The method used to spray the PagedPool is a bit different since there is by default severals pools used as PagedPools, making the previous methods obsolete.

+This library only works on x64 architectures, but can be easyly converted for x32 architectures.
+Tested and approved on Windows 7 x64 and Windows 10 x64.

 # How to use

 You can find some code snippets in ``example/``.